mdibenigno/LatentSpaceDigestor/README.md

 This was part of the Latent Space hackathon.

-The impetus was that for someone first finding the Latent Space podcast, it is difficult to know where to start or what is most relevant.
+The impetus was to solve for someone navigating the Latent Space podcast for the first time and celebrate their 1 year anniversary.
+For a new listener, it is difficult to know where to start or what is most relevant.
 Someone can go chronolocially, search for subjects, or explore the substack, but it is hard to fully wrap your head around all the content out there

 So this was an intial attempt to revisit some prior work of mine at my prior startup Flow Immersive.